simrenbasra/simys-blog/_posts/2026-07-05-simbot_has_skills_part_4.md

 #### **Step 3: Prompt for response**

 This is the most important part of the skill, as it defines how the model teaches concepts.
-I thought that setting a fixed layout for explanations would help ensure better understandin and it’s a format that I personally would find useful.
+I thought that setting a fixed layout for explanations would help ensure better understanding and it’s a format that I personally would find useful.

 **Note:** One thing to improve in the future would be adding difficulty levels to the responses.